 * You lose your job but are still too young to retire; plus, who says you want to?

 * Your life partner wants to dissolve the relationship—or perhaps dies unexpectedly.

-* You're dealing with a serious health condition—or have even received a terminal diagnosis.
+* You're dealing with a serious health issue—or have even received a terminal diagnosis.

 * An intimate partner or other loved one faces similar circumstances.

 * You realize that the days and weeks provide little satisfaction—or perhaps even frustration, etc.

 * You're beginning to feel less valued because of your age.

 And so on.
-Meanwhile, perhaps it also seems that, over the years, the needs/wishes of others have sometimes tended to edge aside some of your own.
-That can easily happen when we live in a world of occasionally conflicting needs and wants.
-But now you may hear the Big Clock ticking away the time you have to be, do, or have what you want Yourself.
+Perhaps, as well, it seems that the "imperatives" of others have edged aside your own somewhat too often.
+That can easily happen in a world of differing needs and wants.
+But now you may sense the Big Clock ticking away the time you have to be, do, or have what you want Yourself.

 A possible first step?
 Laying out a single goal: a "destination," so to speak, even if it remains a bit fuzzy as yet.
 What, you weren’t expecting a trip?
-No worries, because you’re in charge of this one, which could take you to some interesting places both literally and figuratively—or perhaps to the end of a difficult process, which may then free you up for an adventure.
+No worries, because you’d be in charge of this one.
+And it could take you to some interesting places both literally and figuratively—or perhaps to the end of a difficult process, which may then free you up for an adventure.

-Sometimes the mere thought of a new direction unlocks possibilities to explore and, thus, a new "journey."
+Sometimes, the mere thought of a new direction unlocks possibilities to explore and, thus, a new "journey."
 During that exploration, which may or may not involve some work with a counseling or coaching professional, you could further clarify how you'd like your life to be.
-Then, you begin (or continue) working toward that version.
-As you do, you may also find yourself taking more pleasure in the life you’re living right now...speaking of interesting paradoxes.
+Then, you'd begin (or continue) working toward that version.

-Here's how it looks to me in a nutshell: your personal game needn't be over until You decide
+Here's at least one: Frequently, a personal "game" needn't be over until you decide